ivanbetancxurt/sense-hat-crypto-price-tracker/README.md

 # Sense HAT Crypto Price Tracker

 Sense HAT Crypto Price Tracker is a tool powered by [CoinGecko API](https://www.coingecko.com/en/api) for capturing the latest price action of select cryptocurrencies through candle stick charts displayed on an 8x8 LED sense HAT screen.
-Users navigate through the menus and charts using the joystick on the sense HAT.
+Users navigate through the menu and charts using the joystick on the sense HAT.
 Each cryptocurrency has three different variations; Users can explore charts with candles representing 30 minutes, 4 hours, or 4 days.

 ## Features